Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 Luckily, they’re redeemed by a power which almost nobody knows about.
 Pumpkin seeds are one of the few plant sources of complete proteins.

-…and it happens that pumpkin seeds are particularly rich in the rare amino acid glycine.
-Glycine is the hidden amino acid, the hidden secret.
-For acne, glycine can increase levels of collagen levels manufactured by the human body.
+…and pumpkin seeds are particularly rich in the uncommon amino acid glycine.
+Glycine is the hidden amino acid, the hidden secret, as it significantly increases levels of collagen manufactured by the human body.

 More collagen is the solution for stronger skin, younger skin, and smoother skin.
 It’s the solution for everything you’ve ever wanted.
-Then there’s the glutathione benefits, because glycine is one of the minerals needed to make it.
-Glutathione is an abundant antioxidant.
+Vitamin C is important for collagen as well, but it’s a co-factor, an agent needed to mediate the process, while glycine is an essential ingredient.

 Why bread and pasta are a massive cause of acne

 The glycine content of pumpkin seeds is approximately 1358mg per 100 grams.
-Compare the glycine content to other seeds:
+Compare that to other seeds:

 Sunflower seeds per 100 grams – 1104mg.